npuheart/tutorial/_sources/index.rst

 Welcome to PyVista's tutorial!
 See :cite:`Strunk1979` for an introduction to stylish writing.
 Also see :cite:`ma2024unconditionally`
+This is a parenthetical citation :cite:`Strunk1979`.
+You can also use a narrative citation with :cite:`Strunk1979`.
+You can also use a narrative citation with :cite:`edwards2014kokkos`.

 Here you can find all the resources to be up and running with PyVista in no time.
 Feel free to reference our dedicated documentation at `PyVista